PaulieScanlon/mdx-embed/CONTRIBUTING.md

 - Add export to `mdx-embed/src/index.ts`: `export { ComponentName } from './components/component-name`
 - Include component in the `components` object that gets passed onto the MDXProvider in `src/components/mdx-embed-provider/mdx-embed-provider.tsx`
 - Add component to stories `docs/src/components/component-name.stories.mdx`

-## Developing

-To see what you're developing run `yarn storybook` from the root of the project.
-If you've configured your `.stories` file correctly (see any existing `.stories.mdx` file for details) you will see your component appear under the "COMPONENTS" side menu

 ## Final checks